flox/nixexprs/docs/builders.md

 | [`flox.haskellPackages.mkDerivation`](#floxhaskellpackagesmkderivation) | `haskellPackages/<name>/default.nix` or `pkgs/<name>/default.nix` | [`haskellPackages.mkDerivation`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/haskell-modules/generic-builder.nix) |
 | [`flox.beamPackages.buildErlangMk`](#floxbeampackagesbuilderlangmk) | `beamPackages/<name>/default.nix` or `pkgs/<name>/default.nix` | [`beamPackages.buildErlangMk`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/beam-modules/build-erlang-mk.nix) |

+## Common return attributes

+All builders return these attributes:
+- `project`: The `project` given in the input attributes, this corresponds to the GitHub repository the package is built from.
+- `_floxFile`: The Nix file this package was constructed from.
+This is useful for the `flox` tool to know how to edit the expression for a package.

 ## `flox.mkDerivation`

 [(source)](../pkgs/mkDerivation.nix)